beajoynes/netbox-evaluation/plugins/floorplan-plugin.md

 # Use
 * Currently floorplans are stored in DWG format but the 'public' format is PDF
-* - DWG files are binary files used for containing 2D and 3D design data (vector graphics), closely associated with CAD programs.
+* - DWG files are binary files used for containing 2D and 3D design data (vector graphics), closely associated with CAD programs
   - SVG is a popular tool for displaying 2d graphics, charts and illustrtations on websties.
 A vectror file, can be scaled up or down without losing any resolution.
 * Easy to edit when a change occurs (e.g rack added/removed)
 * Really like how the racks populated are there to add and status is automatically updated.